srl-ethz/hydra-documentation/docs/source/intro/components.rst

 The Hydra MK1 is built on the basis of several open source projects / products that are noted below:

-Framework
+Motionsystem and Toolchanger
 ============

-The framework of the printer is built up on the **Rat Rig V-Core 3** by Rat Rig Lda., seen in figure NUMBER (From this point on referred to as Rat Rig).
+The motion system of the printer is built up on the **Rat Rig V-Core 3** by Rat Rig Lda., seen in figure NUMBER (From this point on referred to as Rat Rig).
 This is a `core XY <https://corexy.com/theory.html>`_system with three independent Z-axis motors.
 This makes it perfect for tool swapping, since the print head is able to move with two degrees of freedom, while not moving in z direction.
 Additionally, the independent Z-motors make leveling the print platform completely automatic.
 For the Hydra MK1 the 400mm x 400mm x 400mm build volume was chosen.
 While this could be substituted for the 500mm version, the 300mm version offers to little space in the back to park the tools.

 .. figure:: img/RatRig.png
     :align: center